Iraq Files Complaint To UN Over Israel's Use Of Its Airspace To Attack Iran

 Date

-(MENAFN- IANS) Baghdad, Oct 28 (IANS) Iraq has submitted a letter of protest to the UN secretary-general and the Security Council, condemning Israel's blatant violation of Iraq's airspace and Sovereignty to launch an attack on Iran, Iraqi government spokesman Basim al-Awadi said on Monday.
+BAGHDAD, Oct 29 (NNN-NINA) – Iraq has submitted a letter of protest to the UN secretary-general and the Security Council, condemning Israel's blatant violation of Iraq's airspace and sovereignty, to launch an attack on Iran on Saturday, Iraqi government spokesman, Basim al-Awadi, said yesterday.

 The Iraqi government reaffirms its steadfast commitment to the country's sovereignty, independence, and territorial integrity, it said.

-The Israel Defense Forces said on Saturday that it launched "precise and targeted" airstrikes on targets in several areas in Iran in response to the attacks from Iran in recent months.
+The Israel Zionist Defence Forces said Saturday that, it launched“precise and targeted” airstrikes on targets in several areas in Iran, in response to the attacks from Iran in recent months.– NNN-NINA

 Legal Disclaimer: